gubbigubbi/capacitor/site/docs-md/guides/push-notifications-firebase.md

   PushNotificationActionPerformed } from '@capacitor/core';

 const { PushNotifications } = Plugins;

+const isPushAvailable = Capacitor.isPluginAvailable('PushNotifications');
 ```

+Note: we also added a way to test if the PushNotification plugin is available with our `Capacitor.isPluginAvailable()` method.
+This will prevent errors on unsupported devices.

 Then, add the `ngOnInit()` method with some API methods to register and monitor for push notifications.
 We will also add an `alert()` a few of the events to monitor what is happening: